OLTP on seven engines, OLAP on three — addressed natively.

 A consistent transaction model across the supported engines.
 Read-only and read-write transactions, savepoints, optimistic-concurrency hints and engine-specific isolation levels — surfaced uniformly so application code does not have to special-case per engine.

-Data dictionary as the contract
+Data metadata repository as the contract

 Why this matters for modernisation